evanrelf/minecwaft/README.md

 machine, hosted on DigitalOcean, provisioned using Terraform, with state managed in an S3 bucket.

+I have no plans to generalize this for general consumption, but feel free to poke around and steal anything you find useful.

 ## Assumptions

 This is written with my needs in mind, so lots of assumptions are made: